jrief/django-formset/docs/source/development.rst

 Building the Parsers
 ====================

-The content of the button attribute ``df-click``, and the input field and fieldset attributes ``df-show``, ``df-hide`` and ``df-disable`` are parsed before being evaluated by the code implementing the web component.
+The content of the button attribute ``df-click``, the input field and fieldset attributes ``df-show``, ``df-hide`` and ``df-disable`` are parsed before being evaluated by the code implementing the web component.
 This parser is generated using PEG_ and compiles to a pure TypeScript module through ``npm run tag-attributes``.
 The grammar describing this proprietary syntax